It is essential to understand the ministry of the Holy Spirit in order to fully appreciate the importance of Bible translation.

 1. The Holy Spirit works through human language

-God’s creation proclaims his glory, and his works reveal his power (Ps 19:1-4).
+God’s creation proclaims His glory, and His works reveal His power (Psalm 19:1-4).

-God reveals his presence to humanity in various ways, from storms and earthquakes to plagues.
-After the first three plagues, the magicians in Egypt remarked that these events were the “finger of God” (Exod 8:19).
-They understood that the God of the Israelites was demonstrating his power, and they anticipated that a more powerful display might come.
+God reveals His presence to humanity in various ways, from storms and earthquakes to plagues.
+After the first three plagues, the magicians in Egypt remarked that these events were the “finger of God” (Exodus 8:19).
+They understood that the God of the Israelites was demonstrating His power, and they anticipated that a more powerful display might come.

-The Spirit communicates the truth of the Gospel, enabling believers to comprehend and learn from God in their own language (1 Cor 2:10-14).
+The Spirit communicates the truth of the gospel, enabling believers to comprehend and learn from God in their own language (1 Corinthians 2:10-14).

-Furthermore, this work of the Spirit is a unique privilege of those who have been saved by grace through faith and have “a new heart” (Ezek 36:26-27; 1 Cor 2:12).
+Furthermore, this work of the Spirit is a unique privilege of those who have been saved by grace through faith and have “a new heart” (Ezekiel 36:26-27; 1 Corinthians 2:12).

-The Spirit works in every believer’s heart, teaching, convicting, and comforting.
+The Spirit works in every believer’s heart, convicting and comforting.
 And this profound ministry to our soul is done through our own language.

 2. The Holy Spirit caused the Scriptures to be written in human language

-God worked by the Holy Spirit to enable his prophets to preserve his truth in written form.
-The apostle Peter wrote that the Holy Spirit empowered the prophets to write a message from God (2 Pet 1:21).
+God worked by the Holy Spirit to enable His prophets to preserve His truth in written form.
+The apostle Peter wrote that the Holy Spirit empowered the prophets to write a message from God (2 Peter 1:21).